 Hairdressing Scissor Handle Types: Offset, Crane, Even & Swivel

-Written by Matt Grumley — 35+ years designing, sharpening and using hairdressing scissors.
+Written by Matt Grumley — decades designing, sharpening and using hairdressing scissors.
 Founder of ShearGenius, est. 2007.

 The handle is where the scissor meets the hand.
-Get it wrong and no amount of Japanese steel will save your wrist, shoulder or neck.
-Over 35 years I have seen more careers ended by the wrong handle than by any other single piece of equipment.
+Get it wrong and no amount of the steel will save your wrist, shoulder or neck.
+Over decades I have seen more careers ended by the wrong handle than by any other single piece of equipment.

 The Four Handles You Need to Know